+Loyalton Schools: Holy Family Catholic Church

-Loyalton Schools: Assembly of God building by RR tracks Downieville Schools: Yuba Theatre (park in corner parking lot)
+• Downieville Schools: Yuba Theatre (park in corner parking lot)

 C. Student Dismissal

 In the event of a major earthquake, school will not be dismissed, and children will remain under the supervision of school authorities until parents or responsible adults can pick them up.